LEONARDO DA VINCI (1452-1519)

 The Great Wave off Kanagawa, 1823–29 (woodblock print from '36 Views of Mount Fuji')

-All the lines in Hokusai's woodcut sweep with tremendous force, rising to a crescendo on the crest of the 'Great Wave'.
-The swell of each wave is reinforced by the contour lines that describe the density of its wall, while the breaking surf claws the air to maintain its seismic energy.
+All the lines in Katsushika Hokusai's woodcut sweep with tremendous force, rising to a crescendo on the crest of the 'Great Wave off Kanagawa'.
+The swell of the wave is reinforced by the contour lines that describe the density of its wall, while its breaking surf claws the air to maintain its seismic energy.
 The power of this movement is further amplified by the helpless boats, cast adrift on the merciless sea.
 To heighten the drama, Hokusai freezes the action just at the critical point where the 'Great Wave' breaks, threatening to engulf the distant peak of Mount Fuji.

 PABLO PICASSO (1881-1973)